Properties of the diffusion and drift kinetic coefficients in momentum space for a cold Fermi system: Conclusions

 \section{Conclusions}

-In this paper the properties of the kinetic diffusion $D(p)$ and drift $K(p)$ coefficients in the momentum space for a cold Fermi system and also for the case of excitation of a particle-hole pair in this system are considered for the first time.
+In this paper the properties of the kinetic diffusion $D_p(p)$ and drift $K_p(p)$ coefficients in the momentum space for a cold Fermi system and also for the case of excitation of a particle-hole pair in this system are considered for the first time.
 We have used the fact that when integrating in the expressions for the kinetic coefficients the stepwise distribution function highlights certain regions in the momentum space, that allow rewriting the twofold integral expressions so that instead of the distribution functions, certain limits of integration can be introduced into them.
 This gives a significant acceleration in numerical calculations and increases their accuracy.

-As a result of numerical calculations, it was found that in the cold Fermi system the diffusion coefficient $D(p)$ is different from zero and has a positive maximum on the Fermi surface, at zero momentum it is zero and at an infinitely large increase in momentum it approaches zero asymptotically.
-The drift coefficient $K(p)$ is also not zero it has a negative minimum and approaches zero asymptotically as the relative momentum increases.
-When the momentum decreases to zero $K(p)$ becomes positive and tends to infinity.
+As a result of numerical calculations, it was found that in the cold Fermi system the diffusion coefficient $D_p(p)$ is different from zero and has a positive maximum on the Fermi surface, at zero momentum it is zero and at an infinitely large increase in momentum it approaches zero asymptotically.
+The drift coefficient $K_p(p)$ is also not zero.
+It has a negative minimum and approaches zero asymptotically as the relative momentum increases.
+When the momentum decreases to zero $K_p(p)$ becomes positive and tends to infinity.
+The obtained values of the coefficients $D_{p,0}(p_F)$ and $K_{p,0}(p_F)$ are in agreement with the values of the corresponding quantities given in the paper \cite{Wo.PRL.1982}.

 The difference from zero of the diffusion and drift coefficients means that even in an absolutely cold Fermi system momentum transfer processes are possible and consequently change of state.
 This change will occur as quickly as possible in the region of the Fermi surface and with distance from it the rate of smearing of the distribution function will decrease.